Chart Color Schemes

 Strathtulloh Estate

-Established low density residential estate on the southern edge of Strathtulloh, abutting the Toolern Precinct Structure Plan area.
-The estate comprises semi rural and emerging suburban lots with ongoing infill housing and benefits from the wider Cobblebank Strathtulloh growth corridor with new schools, parks, town centre and the future Melton Hospital nearby.
+Master-planned community and established low density residential estate by Villawood Properties on the southern edge of Strathtulloh, abutting the Toolern Precinct Structure Plan area.
+The estate comprises semi rural and emerging suburban lots with ongoing infill housing and benefits from the wider Cobblebank Strathtulloh growth corridor with a future town centre, new schools, parks, and the future Melton Hospital nearby.

 Toolern Waters Estate